PaddlePaddle/docs/docs/dev_guides/custom_device_docs/custom_kernel_docs/register_api_en.md

 ```

 > Note：
-> 1. When the backend is accessed through the custom runtime, the backend parameter must be the same as its name.
+> 1. When the backend is registered through the custom runtime, the backend parameter must be the same as its name.
 > 2. Except the requirement of the end function body of the registration macro，keep the empty function body.
 You can refer to other backends within the PaddlePaddle framework.